‘DWTS’ Star Cheryl Burke Shares Sweet Photo Of Her Famous Future Brothers-In-Law, The Lawrence Brothers

 “We may never get married if I teach him how to dance!”
 Burke joked.
 “I just turn into a different person when I’m teaching, so I’m a lot harder.”

 Of course, Burke’s future brother-in-law Joey might be able to give the groom some quick tips on a quickstep.
-Joey Lawrence competed on the third season of Dancing With the Stars back in 2006, finishing in third place with pro dancer Edyta Sliwinska.
+Joey Lawrence competed on the third season of Dancing with the Stars back in 2006, finishing in third place with pro dancer Edyta Sliwinska.
 The eldest Lawrence brother later hosted a dance competition show, Master of Dance, which aired on TLC in 2008.

 But, ballroom dance moves aside, Joey Lawrence told E!
 News that all of the Lawrence brothers know how to bring it on the dance floor.